subquery/documentation/docs/run_publish/run.md

 There are 2 endpoints that you can use to check and monitor the health of a running SubQuery node.

-- Health check endpoint that returns a simple 200 response
+- Health check endpoint that returns a simple 200 response.
-- Metadata endpoint that includes additional analytics of your running SubQuery node
+- Metadata endpoint that includes additional analytics of your running SubQuery node.

 Append this to the base URL of your SubQuery node.
 Eg `http://localhost:3000/meta` will return: